wkai343/SiFli-SDK/docs/source/en/app_note/common_project.md

 ![Build Output](../../assets/an_28_build_output.png)

-## 3. How to Create a Universal Project
+## 3. How to Create a Common Project

-The creation of a universal project involves two parts: the board and the application.
+The creation of a common project involves two parts: the board and the application.
 If creating a new application on an existing board, you can skip section 3.1 and directly create an application project.

 ### 3.1 Board